bobleesj/bob-the-blogger/170920-why-learn-rxswift.md

 ## Why Learn Reactive Programming with RxSwift

 ### Motivation
 I'd like to begin this article by sharing my frustration with a pool of misleading and often "this is how it just works" articles floating around the internet.
-I'm tired of seeing myself getting tired after having read through the first 10 pages of Google Search.
+I'm tired of seeing myself getting tired after having read through the first 10 pages of the Google search.

-I've conducted over 1000+ survey results from the iOS developers and students. `RxSwift` has been the number one interest.
-Yet, there is a steep learning curve.
+I've conducted over 1000+ survey results from the iOS developers and students. `RxSwift` has been brought up often times.
+Yet, most of them found it hard to apply for there is a steep learning curve.

 Now I see why.
 There aren't many people who can explain the concept using analogy and story.
 You've come to the right place.
 I've decided to get my hands dirty with RxSwift and contribute to this community.

 ### Learning Mentality
 I'm not a big fan of getting started just by "doing things".
 My learning approach has been always getting the fundamental root of "why" rather than "how".
 Most people tend to focus on building products.
-Yes, it does take a bit longer time in the beginning.
-Down the road, however, I code with confidence and conviction rather than insecurity.
+Yes, it may take more investment and effort in the beginning.
+Down the road, however, you code with confidence and conviction rather than insecurity.

 Yes, you can learn "by doing it".
-You can learn that you can't crack a rock with an egg.
-One can learn through physically throwing an egg, but you can also watch videos someone else throwing an egg.
+You can learn that you can't crack a rock with an egg by physically throwing an egg.
+On the flip side, you can also watch YouTube videos somebody throwing an egg at the rock.

-Yes, you can't learn to ride a bicycle by just studying the theory.
-It's a balance of both.
-However, when it comes to "learning" in forms of knowledge, rather than physical skills, the riding the bicycle analogy does not apply as much.
+Yes, you can't learn to ride a bicycle by just reading books about aerodynamics and  angular momentum.
+In fact, most don't need to about those subjects in order to use it as a tool.

- I spend a majority of my time looking through the theories and examples before getting started.
-I just don't get started until I can explain why we use the particular paradigm or architecture to my 6 year-old kid.
-I look at many examples and theories, I just don't make my own till later.
+There must a balance of both.
+For my learning, I spend the majority of my time looking through the theories and pre-made examples before getting started.
+I don't attempt to make my project until I can explain why we use the particular paradigm or architecture to my 6 year-old kid.

-### Fundamentals
+### Questioning Why
 In this article, you will get a strong understanding of why we use `RxSwift` and why you should bother listen to what it has to offer.

 My favorite quote from "Man's search for meaning" by Viktor Frankl goes,

 > Those who have a 'why' to live, can bear with almost any 'how'.”

-The author was able to survive through concentration camps.
+The author was able to survive through the Nazis' concentration camps.
 As a doctor, he had the reason to live.
-First was to see his family alive.
-Second, to help the community  The mentality applies to learning anything.
-If you find out "why" you use `RxSwift`, you will eventually find out how to apply the concept to real world programing through a balance between pre-made examples and imagination
+First,  to see his family alive.
+Second, to help the community.
+The same mentality applies to learning.
+If you find out "why" you use `RxSwift`, you will eventually find out how to apply the concept in various real world circumstances via a balance of pre-made examples and imagination.

 Einstein's quote goes,